robertvanstraten/text-data-module/preparation-text-data.md

-# Preparation (Structured Data Processing)
+# Preparation (Text Data Processing)

 (Last updated: Feb 27, 2023)

-This part will prepare you with the background knowledge that we will use for this module.` You will install some useful Python packages for Natural Language Processing (NLP) and Machine Learning (ML).
+This part will prepare you with the background knowledge that we will use for this module.
+You will install some useful Python packages for Natural Language Processing (NLP) and Machine Learning (ML).
+You will explore some small applications to get a grasp of word embeddings.

 ## Task 1: Check your installations